 For Travel Rewards

 For the avid traveler, or just the odd vacation-goer, miles can be a great way to make your journey more affordable.
-The Discover it® Miles card offers an unlimited 1.5 miles for every dollar spent, and can be redeemed without worrying about blackout dates.
+The Discover it® Miles card offers rewards in miles for every dollar spent and can be redeemed without worrying about blackout dates.

 While you can cover your airfare with miles, some airlines may require other fees, so be prepared to spend a little out of pocket to cover miscellaneous costs.